May Minamahal (film): Digital restoration

-In 2007, May Minamahal was remade into a TV series by ABS-CBN and it is part of Sineserye Presents.
-The lead characters were Anne Curtis and Oyo Boy Sotto.

 Reception

+Critical reception

+Jullie Y. Daza, a columnist writing for Manila Standard, described the film as a "fresh new moment in Philippine cinema" and gave praise towards its dialogue, performances of the cast (particularly Muhlach and Valdez), and the appeal to the movie-going audience.

 Legacy

-May Minamahal is one of the Filipino films whose 35mm film prints were currently stored and preserved at the Fukuoka City Public Library Archives in Fukuoka City, Japan.
+May Minamahal is one of the Filipino films whose 35mm film prints are currently stored and preserved at the Fukuoka City Public Library Archives in Fukuoka City, Fukuoka Prefecture, Japan.